AAA3A-AAA3A/AAA3A-cogs/docs/cog_linkquoter.rst

  Show all settings for the cog with defaults and values.

 * ``[p]setlinkquoter webhooks <webhooks>``
- Toggle deleting of messages for automatic quoting.
+ Toggle sending message with the name and avatar of the Author of the quote (with webhooks)

 * ``[p]setlinkquoter whitelistchannels <whitelist_channels>``
  Set the channels in which auto-quoting will be enabled.